MisterTarock/Ultracar/README.md

 # Ultracar
 ## Ai Automated vehicle goal

-* First step is to set the optimal way to acquire enough information and process them
+* First step is to set the optimal way to acquire enough information and process it
-* In the second step we'll look on the way to set an algorithm and improve it
+* In the second step we'll implement an algorithm and try improve it
 * The final goal is to be able to complete one lap around the circuit suggests in the Udacity simulation.

 ## How to generate some data before training

 * create a folder "data" in the Ultracar directory
 * launch the simulator in training mode
 * press "R" and select your "data" directory